 When you know exactly what you need

 We all make repeat purchases.
-If you’re pleased with a specific brand and model, you don’t go look for a substitute, right?
+If you’re pleased with a specific brand and model, you don’t go looking for a substitute, right?

 For instance, if you’re happy with the performance of your regular cell battery, you stick with it.
 Most likely because it satisfies your requirements.
 And the time you’d spend to find a better product is not worth it, and you’re not even sure if there’s a better model.